GrowwOld/frontatish/documentation/docs/numpad.md

 ### `onItemClick`

-Callback function which gets called on every number press,you can see the usage to understand better it will basically append the the value you will press, eventually in the parent state.
+Callback function which gets called on every item press in number pad,you can see the usage to understand better it will basically append the the value you will press, eventually in the parent state.

 |            Type             |        Default         |        Required        |